Opinion by Nick H.

 Excellent puzzle solving was built into the game, using new abilities like stasis and telekinesis.
 The environment is important, and Isaac is forced to be resourceful.
 Excellent lighting and use of sound really help to ratchet up the tensions throughout the first game.
 So what about Dead Space 2?
 More of the same - except even better.
 The voice acting is excellent, the storyline engaging and the added element of Isaac's dementia keeps everything even more tense throughout.

 By the end of that game Dead Space was an established franchise.
 What seemed like a healthy risk with the release of the first game managed to spawn a spinoff (Dead Space Extraction) and a sequel, both of which were well-received by fans.
-That is where I think things started to go wrong, and while I use the term devolution the the title.
+That is where I think things started to go wrong, and why I use the term "devolution" the the title of this piece.
 The word means the reverse evolution of a species, and here I felt as though Dead Space took several steps back in the third game.

 At first glance, all seems well.
 The graphics and music are better than ever, and the voice acting is excellent.
-However, the game's prequel, which set things up nicely, loses almost all momentum the moment the story shifts back to Isaac.
-In the first two games, and even Extraction, there is this element of isolation and hopelessness instilled almost from the beginning.
-Here, Isaac is living in an apartment, having had a relationship go bad, before he is confronted not with horrifying aliens, but soldiers.
+However, in the first two games, and even Extraction, there is this element of isolation and hopelessness instilled almost from the beginning.
+Here, the game starts with Isaac living in an apartment in an anything-but-isolated city, having had a relationship go bad, before he is confronted not with horrifying aliens, but soldiers.
 In fact, that early level is spent fighting almost nothing but human soldiers.
 Not only has the threat changed, but also the way it is dealt with, because the key word from before is 'fighting'.

-The first couple of games were all about 'survival'.
+The first couple of Dead Space games were all about survival.
 Dead Space 3 is all about combat.
-The weapon customisation is undeniably cool, and playing the game with my son in co-op mode was entertaining enough, but it was lacking.
+The weapon customisation is undeniably cool, and playing the game with my son in co-op mode was entertaining enough, but it was lacking in atmosphere.
 You no longer felt isolated.
 I no longer felt afraid to walk around.
-There were a couple of shock scare tactics, like opening up an elevator and having a necromorph dart through at me.
+There were a couple of shock scare tactics, like opening up an elevator and having a monster dart through at me, but these are cheap.
 Everything is faster, and I suppose it is the same approach found in movies such as 28 Day Later where faster enemies means greater danger.

 However, something gets lost in translation.
 You do not get much time to take in those creepy sounds.
 You do not often worry what might be around the corner, because odds are it and a dozen friends are ready to barrel at you.
 Instead of clipping a leg to slow a single frightening enemy down, you are using a rocket launcher to do splash damage to three full sized opponents and a bunch of little bug creatures.
 Instead of chillingly possessed necromorph infants, you are blowing up bugs.
 Instead of being teased with dementia-induced panic attacks which may or may not be followed up by a monster's attack, if you hear sounds down the hall, you are about to get rushed by a horde.